-NASDAQ, What It Stands For, Its Bubbles and Crashes
+Nasdaq, What It Stands For, Its Bubbles and Crashes

-The NASDAQ is an exchange, like the New York Stock Exchange and the newly created BATS.
+The Nasdaq is an exchange, like the NYSE and the newly-created BATS.
 Unlike the NYSE, it also reports the performance of all the companies that it lists.

 The Dow is short for the Dow Jones Industrial Average or DJIA.
 It follows the stock prices of 30 companies selected by the editors of the Wall Street Journal to represent their industries.
 They tend to be large, well-known companies like General Electric and Kraft Foods.

 The S&P 500 tracks the 500 most widely held stocks on the NYSE.
 The S&P 500 is broader.
 It gives a bigger representation of companies from various sectors and industry groups.
-Since it has more financial stocks than either the NASDAQ or the Dow, it hasn't performed as well as the other two since the 2008 financial crisis.
+Since it has more financial stocks than either the Nasdaq or the Dow, it hasn't performed as well as the other two since the 2008 financial crisis.

 The MSCI is short for Morgan Stanley Capital International.
 It tracks stocks in global, frontier, and emerging markets.
 It also tracks other geographic sub-areas, such as the Gulf Cooperation Council, as well as global small-cap, large-cap, and mid-cap stocks.